 How Do Drivers Maintain CDL Compliance?

-- Drivers must complete a pre-trip inspection of their vehicle before they can operate it.
+- Drivers must complete a pre-trip inspection of their vehicle before operating it.

 - Drivers should immediately report any mechanical problems or other issues to their employer and follow all repair instructions.